 All DNF’s (Did Not Finish) must be reported at the checkpoint of the stage which was not completed by the rider.

 Control Point Stickers

-- Riders doing stage 4 must make sure to get a round sticker on their race number board when at the water point.
+- Riders doing stage 4 must make sure to get a coloured sticker on their race number board when at the water point.

-- ALL riders must make sure to get 2 round stickers at two different control points on stage 6.
+- ALL riders must make sure to get 2 coloured stickers at two different control points on stage 6.